yagoferrer/map-tools/README.md

 cd gmplus
 npm start
 ```

-## Documentation
-This page reflects the **latest** documentation from the `master` branch.

-Please use this documentation page as a reference for: [release 0.1.0](https://github.com/yagoferrer/gmplus/tree/0.1.0)

 ## Load a simple Map async
 No need to include the Google Maps `<script>` tag. gmplus.js will load the file for you.